Home » Nursing Care Plans » Nursing Diagnosis » Insomnia & Sleep Deprivation Nursing Care Plan and Management

 • Lack of energy

-• The patient will obtain optimal amounts of sleep as evidenced by a rested appearance, verbalization of feeling rested, and improvement in sleep pattern.
+• The client will obtain optimal amounts of sleep as evidenced by a rested appearance, verbalization of feeling rested, and improvement in sleep pattern.

-• The patient will have an improved sleep experience.
+• The client will have an improved sleep experience.

-• The patient will understand the proper use of sleep aids or other medications.
+• The client will understand the proper use of sleep aids or other medications.

 Nursing Interventions and Rationales